 - One or more ticks can be seen deep in the ear canal.

 - Redness or swelling at the site of the tick bite that lasts beyond two or three days after removal.

 - Your dog’s behavior or health changes after a tick bite.

-If you use a wide-tooth comb for fleas on your dog after a walk, chances are you’ll discover any ticks in the dog’s coat, and they’ll probably not have attached themselves yet.
-(To protect yourself, tuck long pants into your socks during walks in woods and fields, and wear a hat.)
+If you use a wide-tooth comb for fleas on your dog after a walk, chances are you’ll discover any ticks in the dog’s coat, too, and they’ll probably not have attached themselves yet.
+To protect yourself, tuck long pants into your socks during walks in woods and fields, and wear a hat.

 Around your house, be sure to keep tall grass mowed to discourage ticks from setting up camp in your yard.
-Pet-approved insecticides may be used on your lawn to control ticks, but its benefit may be short-lived since some ticks spend part of their lifecycle underground, safely away from any treatment.
+Pet-approved insecticides may be used on your lawn to control ticks, but their benefits may be short-lived since some ticks spend part of their lifecycle underground, safely away from any treatment.